cniblock/Cliffhanger/README.md

 ## Testing

-The game has been consitantly tested throughout the projects development.
+The game has been consistantly tested throughout the projects development.

 - The code has been passed through PEP8, the application is showing errors for multiple trailing backslashes, where there are none.
 - PEP8 is also showing errors for the double "//" for the stickmans arms or legs, although the code works fine in Heroku terminal.
-- Testing has been conducted numerous times and final commit comtains no major bugs.
+- Testing has been conducted numerous times and final commit contains no major bugs.

 ### Bugs